mssfoobar/docs/docs/30_deployment/95-loadtest-ucs.md

 6) Firefox, OBS, webcam simulator stream is installed as well
 7) 3rd User insteance is started up and logged in for Firefox, 1-1 video call is engaged with 1st User
 8) 4th User instance is started up and logged in in Firefox private mode.
 1-1 vidoe call is engaged with 2nd User
-9) The process is repeated
+9) The process is repeated until a certain number of users are spawned.
+However, time and money contrain, the test was stopped on the forth day